Rules of the Game

 We are following Jesus Christ, whether or not we trust in him.

-Well, first, I am not asking you to pretend you believe something you do not.
+Yet I am not asking you to pretend you believe something you do not.
 That would be hypocrisy.
-I am only asking you to come along as a fellow traveler and go along with what we are doing for a time.
+I am only asking you to follow: to come along as a fellow traveler and go along with what we are doing for a time.

 We practice what we teach.

 At a place like this we are teaching the Christian faith to each other all the time.
 If I am shallow, then I am teaching that God is shallow.
 If you are willfully ignorant, then you are teaching that God is intellectually vapid.
 If your roommate is catty, then he is teaching that God is cruel.
 If your classmate is apathetic, then she is teaching that God is irrelevant.
-(So ... what are you teaching your fellow students about God?)
+(By the way: What are you teaching your fellow students about God?)

 All these are serious obstacles.
 But God is an even more serious remover of obstacles.
-This class will really work if we exercise the boldness to show healthy faith to each other, the humility to acknowledge and repent of unhealthy faith where we discover it, and the forgiveness to make fresh starts when things go wrong.
+This class will really work if we exercise the boldness to show healthy faith to each other, the humility to acknowledge and repent of unhealthy faith where we discover it, the discipline to persevere as the good news slowly changes our living and thinking, and the forgiveness to make fresh starts when things go wrong.

 On a team, every member has opportunities and responsibilities for leadership.
 American culture respects the benefits of decentralization and delegation in many ways, and it is one of our greatest strengths.
 But the insight is ancient, and woven into Israel's history: